Baby's Tears plant gets its name from the tiny, round leaves cascading down slender, fragile stems.

-Water: Keep the soil moist at all times.
+Water: Keep the potting medium moist at all times.
 It will not tolerate dry soil.

 Humidity: This plant thrives in high humidity.
 Aim to maintain at least 50% relative humidity around Baby's Tears plant.
 This is easier than it seems.
 Check out these easy tips for raising the humidity for house plants.

 Temperature: Cool to average room temperatures 60-75°F/16-24°C

 Fertilizer: Feed every 2 weeks spring through summer with balanced liquid house plant fertilizer diluted by half.